Image of woman with arrows indicating a Brazilian Butt Lift (BBL). A great procedure to get at Chicago's Iteld Plastic Surgery

 Q: How long before I can sit after my BBL?

 A: It’s best if you don’t sit directly on your buttocks for the first 2–3 weeks.
-You may find it most comfortable to sit on a medical donut cushion to avoid putting direct pressure on your buttocks until it heals.
+You may find it most comfortable to sit on a medical donut cushion to avoid putting direct pressure on your buttocks until they heal.

 Q: What happens if I gain or lose weight after a BBL?